-Bayern Munich v RB Leipzig
+Bayern edge Leipzig to go nine clear

 Post update

 Attempt blocked.
-Kingsley Coman (FC Bayern München) right footed shot from the left side of the box is blocked.
+Emil Forsberg (RB Leipzig) right footed shot from the centre of the box is blocked.
+Assisted by Benjamin Henrichs.

 Post update